Pulmonary Embolism (PE)

 By comparing the ventilation scan to the pattern of blood supply shown on the perfusion scan, doctors can usually determine whether a person has had a pulmonary embolism.

-Ultrasonography of the legs is noninvasive and can identify clots in the legs, which are the usual sources of pulmonary embolism.
-The absence of clots in the veins of the leg does not rule out pulmonary embolism.
-However, if ultrasonography reveals blood clots, and the person has little difficulty breathing and no decrease in their blood pressure or increase in their heart rate, people are occasionally treated as they would be for pulmonary embolism without any further testing, because the treatment for both conditions is often the same.
+Ultrasound of the legs is noninvasive and can identify clots in the veins of the legs, which are the usual sources of pulmonary embolism.
+The absence of clots in the veins of the legs does not exclude pulmonary embolism.
+However, if ultrasound reveals blood clots, but the person has little difficulty breathing and no decrease in their blood pressure or increase in their heart rate, people are occasionally treated as they would be for pulmonary embolism without any further testing, because the treatment for both conditions is often the same.

-Pulmonary artery angiography is very rarely needed to diagnose acute pulmonary embolism.
+Pulmonary artery angiography, in which dye is injected into the pulmonary arteries with a catheter, is very rarely needed to diagnose acute pulmonary embolism.

 Tests for serious or recurring emboli